Article with tips and tricks for effective removal of old tiles from the wall.

 When it comes to removing tiles from the walls, the first thing you can do is scrape out the grout and mortar between the tiles.
 This scraping will make it easier to loosen the tiles and consequently much easier and cleaner to remove.
 At the same time, this will reduce the likelihood of chipping and tearing off the tiles.

-The self-guiding system allows you to stay inside the joint, minimizing the risk of damaging or breaking the tile when removing the adhesive grout, and the ergonomic design gives you greater comfort and a firm grip.
+The self-guiding system allows you to stay inside the joint, minimising the risk of damaging or breaking the tile when removing the adhesive grout, and the ergonomic design gives you greater comfort and a firm grip.

 You could also use a simpler hand joint scraper for this task, but it is much more labour intensive to clean the joints.